Our products

 • Protein: 28-32 g — from cod and eggs, complete protein with high bioavailability

-• Carbohydrates: 30-35 g — from potatoes, slow-absorbing complex carbohydrates
+• Carbohydrates: 30-35 g — from potatoes, complex carbohydrates with slow absorption

 • Fats: 14-18 g — from olive oil, healthy monounsaturated fats

-Cod is one of the leanest white fish available (0.7g of fat per 100g), with a high content of selenium, iodine, and vitamin B12 .
-Combined with potatoes as an energy source and olive oil as a healthy fat, Portuguese-style cod is a dish that aligns with the principles of the Mediterranean diet.
+Cod is one of the leanest white fish on the market (0.7 g fat per 100 g), with a high content of selenium, iodine, and vitamin B12.
+Combined with potatoes as an energy source and olive oil as a healthy fat, Portuguese-style cod is a dish that adheres to the principles of the Mediterranean diet.

-Black olives, in addition to their culinary value, provide vitamin E, antioxidant polyphenols, and oleic acid.
+Black olives, in addition to their gastronomic function, provide vitamin E, antioxidant polyphenols, and oleic acid.
 Hard-boiled eggs add high-quality protein and choline, an essential nutrient for brain function.

 Conclusions

-• What is Portuguese cod and why is it so special: Portuguese cod (in Portuguese, bacalhau à portuguesa) is one of the most emblematic dishes of Portuguese cuisine.
+• What is Portuguese-style cod and why it's so special: Portuguese-style cod (in Portuguese, bacalhau à portuguesa) is one of the most emblematic dishes of Portuguese cuisine.

-• Cod in Portuguese culture: Portugal is undoubtedly the country that consumes the most cod per capita in the world.
+• Cod in Portuguese culture: Portugal is, without a doubt, the country that consumes the most cod per capita in the world.

-• Ingredients for 4 people: The ideal cut: for the Portuguese style, use thick loins with skin.
+• Ingredients for 4 people: The ideal cut: for the Portuguese recipe, use thick fillets with skin.

-• Tips for perfect Portuguese-style cod: In the last 3 minutes, turn on the oven grill to brown the surface.
+• Tips for a perfect Portuguese-style cod: In the last 3 minutes, activate the oven's grill to brown the surface.

-The total cooking time is approximately 40-43 minutes : 25 minutes for the potatoes alone + 15-18 minutes with the cod on top.
-The oven should be preheated to 190°C (375°F).
-There are two baking times: first for the potatoes alone, then with the cod.
+The total is about 40-43 minutes: 25 minutes for the potatoes alone + 15-18 minutes with the cod on top.
+The oven should be at 190 °C (375 °F).
+Two baking times: first the potatoes alone, then with the cod.

-Which cut of cod is best for Portuguese style?
+What cut of cod is best for Bacalhau à Lagareiro?

-The thick loin (3-4 cm) with skin on.
-This is the cut that best withstands the oven without falling apart.
-The stalk also works well.
-In Spain, Portuguese-style cod has become a very popular dish thanks to its simplicity and the spectacular results achieved with humble ingredients.
+The thick loin (3-4 cm / 1.2-1.6 inches) with skin.
+It is the piece that best withstands the oven without falling apart.
+The fillet also works well.
+In Spain, Bacalhau à Lagareiro has become a very popular dish thanks to its simplicity and the spectacular results achieved with humble ingredients.

 Can it be made with fresh cod?

 Yes, but the result is different.
 Salted cod has a flaky texture and a more concentrated flavor than fresh cod.
-The original Portuguese recipe always uses salted cod, properly desalted .
+The original Portuguese recipe always uses salt cod, properly desalted.

 Are olives essential?

 In the traditional recipe, yes.
-The black olives provide a salty-bitter contrast that balances the sweetness of the caramelized onions and the mildness of the cod.
+Black olives provide a salty-bitter contrast that balances the sweetness of the caramelized onion and the mildness of the cod.
 Without them, the dish loses an important layer of flavor.

 Can it be prepared in advance?

-You can assemble the tray with the potatoes, onions, and olives the night before and store it covered in the refrigerator.
-The next day, take it out 20 minutes before baking and add the cod during the second half of the baking time.
+You can assemble the tray with the potatoes, onion, and olives the night before and store it covered in the refrigerator.
+The next day, take it out 20 minutes before baking and add the cod during the second baking time.

-Approximately 350-400 kcal per serving (including potatoes and egg).
-It's a complete dish with a good source of protein, complex carbohydrates, and healthy fats from olive oil.
-In Spain, Portuguese-style cod has become a very popular dish thanks to its simplicity and the spectacular results achieved with humble ingredients.
+About 350-400 kcal per serving (including potatoes and egg).
+It is a complete dish with a good supply of protein, complex carbohydrates, and healthy fats from olive oil.
+In Spain, Bacalhau à Lagareiro has become a very popular dish thanks to its simplicity and the spectacular results achieved with humble ingredients.

 Maria José Sáez Pastor